Darling Lili: Music

 The original score for Darling Lili was composed by Henry Mancini.
 He and Johnny Mercer wrote the title tune, as well as "Whistling Away the Dark" and "Your Good-Will Ambassador".
 Songs from the era were performed in the film, including "It's a Long Way to Tipperary", "Pack Up Your Troubles in Your Old Kit-Bag", "Keep the Home Fires Burning", and "Mademoiselle from Armentières".

 Release

-The film had its premiere at the Cinerama Dome in Los Angeles on June 23, 1970 before opening to the public the following day.
+The film had its premiere at the Cinerama Dome in Los Angeles on June 23, 1970, before opening to the public the following day.
 The film's distribution was badly managed by Paramount executives and Darling Lili barely got a release in most of the United States.

 Reception

-Despite setting box-office records at Radio City Music Hall, the film was a commercial failure.
-Budgeted at $25 million, Darling Lili grossed only $5 million in the US (the equivalent of $31,061,597.94 in 2016 dollars) with rental sales of $3.2 million ($20,157,287.37 in 2016 dollars).

-On review aggregator Rotten Tomatoes, the film has an approval rating of 40% based on 5 reviews, with an average score of 4.80/10.
+Critical response

+Stefan Kanfer, reviewing the film for Time, called it a "common, overproduced, underinspired feature".

+Box office

+The film was a box-office bomb, earning only $3.2 million in distributor rentals, against a final estimated budget of $25 million.

 Accolades

-Despite being a financial failure, the film was nominated for a number of awards and was a modest success with critics.
+Despite being a financial failure, the film was nominated for a number of awards.